-Another famous name to have been at Camp X was Ian Fleming.
-The remains of the camp still stand at Whitby Ontario, a town about 30 miles east of Toronto.
-There is one (unproven) theory that Fleming devised the name JAMES BOND from the ST JAMES UNITED CHURCH on Bond Street in Toronto..
+Another famous name to have trained at Camp X was author Ian Fleming.
+There is one (unproven) theory that Fleming devised the name JAMES BOND from the ST JAMES-BOND UNITED CHURCH on Avenue Road, the street he lived on while in Toronto.
+(The congregation resulted from a merger of ST JAMES Square Presbyterian Church with BOND Street Congregational Church.)
 The whole story is well documented with many photographs in INSIDE CAMP X by Canadian author Lynn Philip Hodgson.
 See more »

 Was this review helpful to you?